 especially if you are a parent with minor children.
 Obtaining legal advice

-and representation from a Riverside child support lawyer is one of the
+and representation from a Riverside child support attorney is one of the

 best things you can do to ensure a fair settlement.

 The Family Support Act